-Brandon Flowers says The Killers’ UK tour is “not looking great” after bike accident
+Brandon Flowers says The Killers’ UK tour is “not looking great”

-Brandon Flowers has said that The Killers’ upcoming UK tour is “not looking great” after he suffered a big accident.
+Brandon Flowers has said that The Killers’ upcoming UK tour is “not looking great” during an Instagram Live session.

 The band are currently set to kick off their UK tour at Doncaster’s Keepmoat Stadium on May 25.

-During an Instagram Live Q&A session alongside drummer Ronnie Vannucci Jr last week (February 12), Flowers revealed he had been in a bike accident.
+During an Instagram Live Q&A session alongside drummer Ronnie Vannucci Jr last week (February 12), Flowers spoke about the planned dates, which have already been rescheduled from 2020.
+“We hope May happens,” he said.
+“It’s not looking great.”

+Due to the ongoing coronavirus pandemic, it is currently unclear when live events will be able to take place in the UK.

+The frontman also revealed he needed to undergo surgery after a bike accident.
 “I went over the handlebars on my bike and an injury from that has manifested itself,” he explained.

 “I have a torn labrum on that [right] shoulder so I am going under the knife in a couple of weeks to get that taken care of.”

 Once Flowers has had surgery on his shoulder, he will need to be in a sling for six weeks, according to the frontman.
-“We hope May happens,” he said of the planned tour.
-“It’s not looking great.”

-Regardless of Flowers’ injury, the ongoing coronavirus pandemic could also affect The Killers’ plans.
-There is currently no set date for when live events will be able to return in the UK.

 During the livestream, the pair also shared hints about their next album, with Vannucci Jr referring to one song as a “novel”.
 Flowers added that it is “a seven-minute song about a slot technician with a gambling problem”.